jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 ## Change everything blindly

-All the files in the `conventions/` folder look pretty similar, so you decide to just go through what you copied and change the obvious things.
+All the files in the `conventions/` folder look pretty similar, so you decide to go through what you copied and change the obvious things:

 - you rename the files and every occurrence of "snake" inside them to "dot"
 - you change the 2 specs you copied to have dots instead of underscores